emilianoyoung/ai/_posts/_archive/2019-11-27-aws-new-deepracer-evo-is-an-ai-powered-rc-car-with-a-serious-mission.md

 ---
 category: news
 title: "AWS’ new DeepRacer Evo is an AI-powered RC car with a serious mission"
 excerpt: "The conference will host the company’s second annual AWS DeepRacer League, a racing series starring the AWS DeepRacer, a miniature remote-controlled car that developers can configure with custom autonomous driving models.
-The cloud giant today revealed an enhanced, LIDAR-powered model along with new initiatives meant to boost user ..."
+The cloud giant today revealed ..."
-publishedDateTime: 2019-11-27T17:58:00Z
+publishedDateTime: 2019-11-27T17:56:00Z
 sourceUrl: https://siliconangle.com/2019/11/27/aws-new-deepracer-evo-ai-powered-rc-car-serious-mission/
 type: article
 quality: 69